minukhan/myBlog/docs/hosting.md

 title: Hosting
 ---

-This blog effectively turns your Markdown files and other resources into a bundle of HTML, JS, and CSS files (a website!).
+Quartz effectively turns your Markdown files and other resources into a bundle of HTML, JS, and CSS files (a website!).

 However, if you'd like to publish your site to the world, you need a way to host it online.
 This guide will detail how to deploy with common hosting providers but any service that allows you to deploy static HTML should work as well.

 > [!warning]
-> The rest of this guide assumes that you've already created your own GitHub repository for your blog.
+> The rest of this guide assumes that you've already created your own GitHub repository for Quartz.
 If you haven't already, [[setting up your GitHub repository|make sure you do so]].

 > [!hint]
-> Some blog features (like [[RSS Feed]] and sitemap generation) require `baseUrl` to be configured properly in your [[configuration]] to work properly.
+> Some Quartz features (like [[RSS Feed]] and sitemap generation) require `baseUrl` to be configured properly in your [[configuration]] to work properly.
 Make sure you set this before deploying!

 ## Cloudflare Pages